julianlam/feps/fep/b2b8/fep-b2b8.md

 As with other AS2 object types, the `to`, `cc`, `bcc`, `bto`, and `audience` properties identify the addressees of the text.
 For ActivityPub, they also determine the delivery targets of the text.

 The addressing properties provide an access control mechanism for AS2.
 Publishers and consumers should not disclose the properties of any AS2 object type, including the `Article` type, with anyone except the addressees, listed in these addressing properties, or the creator(s), listed in the `attributedTo` property.

+### `sensitive`

+[sensitive](https://swicg.github.io/miscellany/#sensitive) marks an article as potentially sensitive, controversial, or disturbing in the author's opinion.
+As a non-exhaustive list and depending on context, nudity, sexual activity, violence, or spoilers for a movie or book may be considered sensitive.

+If the sensitive flag is set, the consumer should obscure the content of the article until the user conveys intent to read the article or view embedded media.

+To help the user decide whether to read the article or view its media, the consumer should show these properties, if provided, in order:

+- [`dcterms:subject`](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#http://purl.org/dc/terms/subject): a property from the [Dublin Core metadata terms](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/).
+Value should be a string or array of strings indicating the topic or topics discussed in the article.
+- `tag`: in particular, `Hashtag` names. (`subject` is preferred because hashtags are often less human-readable).
+- `name`: as described above, the title of the `Article`.
+Authors are more likely to leak sensitive material in the title, so the subject and/or hashtags should be used first.
+- `summary`: as described above.
+Only as a last resort when other properties are not defined; a well-written summary is likely to include significant excerpts or summation of the sensitive content.

 ## Examples